how to say “twilight” in Hebrew

 That curious time between sunset and nightfall – also technically between dawn and sunrise – is called twilight – between light.
 Such a time of day causes confusion – is it day or night?
 Is it light or dark?
 Can I trust my eyesight while driving?

-Hebrew’s main term for twilight is דִּמְדּוּמִים listen and repeat – literally, time of confusion and dim light.
+Hebrew’s main term for twilight is דִּמְדּוּמִים – literally, time of confusion and dim light.

 For example: